exasol/bucketfs-java/doc/user_guide/user_guide.md

 After executing the command, you can create a new `WriteEnabledBucket` or `SyncAwareBucket` as described above.

 **Note:** It may take some time until the bucket is available.

+#### Configuring TLS

+There are two methods in the `CommandFactory.Builder` and the `ReadEnabledBucket.Builder` that control how TLS certificates are verified: `raiseTlsErrors()` and `certificate()`.
+You have these three options depending on your setup:

+* With `raiseTlsErrors(true)` the HTTP client will throw an exception for any TLS errors (e.g. unknown certificate or invalid hostname).
+Use this when the database has an CA-signed certificate.
+This is the default.
+* With `raiseTlsErrors(true).certificate(<certificate>)` you can specify a custom `X509Certificate`.
+This is useful when the database has a self-signed certificate with correct hostname.
+* With `raiseTlsErrors(false)` the HTTP client will ignore any TLS errors.
+Use this when the database has a self-signed certificate with an invalid hostname.
+This is usually the case with the Exasol docker container that generates a self-signed certificate that is not valid when connecting to hostname `localhost`.